 For more see Selling Suicide by Christian Aid.
 As in other parts of the world, GM farm fields and Monsanto property have been under attack in retaliation [12].

-Use of Child Labor
+Use of Child and Slave Labor

 Additionally, Monsanto and related companies use many thousands of children in its labor force in India, the reason is simple, they can pay them less and work them more - up to 13 hours a day.